Romanian philosophy: Monarchist period

-Two major "schools" of philosophy have produced, in the first half of the century, two peaks of Romanian philosophy: the school of Maiorescu, and the school of Nae Ionescu.
-Transylvanian philosophers can also be grouped together, mostly by reason of their non affiliation to the two other schools, but also on the reason of their belonging to the same spiritual family.
-Apart this three "schools" or orientations, there are many other authors, cultivating with predilection the philosophical essay.
-A special mention deserve the members of the Onicescu circle, aptly characterised as analytic philosophers.
+Two major "schools" of philosophy produced, in the first half of the century, two peaks of Romanian philosophy: the school of Maiorescu, and the school of Nae Ionescu.
+Transylvanian philosophers form the third group due to their non-affiliation with the first two and their connections with each other.
+Apart from these three "schools" or orientations, there are many other authors, including the members of the Onicescu circle, characterised as analytic philosophers.

 The Maiorescians

 The "Maiorescians" are Constantin Rădulescu-Motru (1868–1957), P. P. Negulescu (1872–1951), Dumitru Draghicescu (1875–1945), Ion Petrovici (1882–1972), and Mircea Florian (1888–1960).

 Constantin Rădulescu-Motru, the grandson of Eufrosin Poteca, called his philosophical system "Energetic Personalism", influenced by the Otswald's energetism and Stern's personalism.
-An expert in experimental psychology (he studied under Wundt, getting his doctorate with a dissertation on Kant), he followed the inductivist trend in metaphysics.
+An expert in experimental psychology (he studied under Wundt in Leipzig, getting his doctorate with a dissertation on Kant), he followed the inductivist trend in metaphysics.
 The human personality was considered by him a superior form of energy, the final stage of the evolution of the universe.
 His metaphysics implies a political program as well as an ethics of labor.
 The purpose of the political life must be the transition from the "anarchic personalism" that governed the Romanian society to "energetic personalism".

-P. P. Negulescu published a Philosophy of the Renaissance still readable and a capital study in the philosophy of culture, called The Genesis of the Forms of the Culture.

-Dumitru Draghicescu obtained his licence in philosophy with a memoir on the Influence of Kant on Auguste Compte (1901) at the University of Bucharest, continuing his studies in Paris, where he did his doctorate with Durkheim.
-In his youth he was under the influence of Conta's materialist philosophy.
-Draghicescu had major contributions in social philosophy (he was also an important sociologist).
-One of Draghicescu's books, Vérité et révelation: vers une nouvelle idée de Dieu (2 volumes, 1934), was very well received by Charles Hartshorne, for the authentically new aspects of the concept of God which it put forth.
-Draghicescu considered that man is the being the limit of whose development is divinity, saying that all of God's attributes can be applied as such to man, considered in his potentiality and historical destiny.
+In his Timp şi destin (Time and Destiny) (1940) he started from the bergsonian distinction between objective and subjective time, adding a new category: time as destiny, a time of becoming.